bhalash/rss-media-content/README.md

 Existing WordPress plugins either:

 1. Cram in adverts to upsell you to their pro version.
-Fuck that noise.
+Screw that noise.
 2. Just don't work because they are outdated.
 3. Don't work in a valid manner.
 The current top hit for "WordPress RSS featured image" inserts HTML into the `<description>` field, which is neither standard nor machine-readable.